Department of Physics and Astronomy

 Sam Houston State University is a wonderful place to study Physics, Astronomy, and Pre-Engineering.
 We provide an outstanding educational environment, with small class sizes, extensive personalized attention, and expert instruction.
 Our students build strong resumes with hands-on faculty-directed research experiences (in topics such as Particle Physics, Materials Science, and Astronomy Education), and have the option to work as paid assistants for introductory laboratory sessions.
 Most of our students receive scholarship assistance directly from the department and its donors, in amounts up to $5,000 per year for outstanding candidates.

 All students interested in Physics or Pre-Engineering enroll in the Physics Bootcamp (PHYS 1401) during their first semester on campus.
-This lets interested students see what physics is all about as early as possible, with no prerequisites.
-It ensures that they have math skills required in the next two years, and helps them understand what those skills are good for in Physics and Engineering.
+This ensures that students master the math skills required during the next two years and helps them understand what those skills are good for in Physics and Engineering.
 It develops confidence, teamwork, camaraderie, and a sense of belonging in the department.
 A weekly group-based problem-solving practice session is integrated.
-The Bootcamp is typically offered each Fall and Spring term.
+The Bootcamp is offered each Fall and Spring term.

 Vision & Mission